 - 7.1.
-Pupils, staff and other members of the school community are only granted access to the school's internet network once they have read and signed the Acceptable Use Agreement. - 7.2.
+Children and young people, staff, and other members of the school community are only granted access to the school's internet network once they have read and signed the Acceptable Use Agreement. - 7.2.
 A record is kept of users who have been granted internet access. - 7.3.
 All members of the school community are encouraged to use the school's WIFI network, instead of 3G, 4G and 5G networks, as the network has appropriate filtering and monitoring to ensure individuals are using the internet appropriately.